opengovern/og-aws-describer/steampipe-plugin-aws/docs/table_def/aws_ec2_instance.md

 	<tr><td>client_token</td><td>The idempotency token you provided when you launched the instance, if applicable.</td></tr>
 	<tr><td>cpu_options_core_count</td><td>The number of CPU cores for the instance.</td></tr>
 	<tr><td>cpu_options_threads_per_core</td><td>The number of threads per CPU core.</td></tr>
 	<tr><td>ebs_optimized</td><td>Indicates whether the instance is optimized for Amazon EBS I/O. This optimization provides dedicated throughput to Amazon EBS and an optimized configuration stack to provide optimal I/O performance.
-This optimization isn't available with all instance types.</td></tr>
+This optimization isn&#39;t available with all instance types.</td></tr>
 	<tr><td>ena_support</td><td>Specifies whether enhanced networking with ENA is enabled.</td></tr>
 	<tr><td>hypervisor</td><td>The hypervisor type of the instance.
 The value xen is used for both Xen and Nitro hypervisors.</td></tr>
 	<tr><td>iam_instance_profile_arn</td><td>The Amazon Resource Name (ARN) of IAM instance profile associated with the instance, if applicable.</td></tr>